 All or part of the taxable portion of a lump-sum distribution from the United States Steel Corporation Plan for Employee Pension Benefits (Revision of 2003) may be rolled over into an eligible participant's account within 60 days following receipt of the distribution, subject to the terms and conditions set forth by the Plan Administrator.
 Eligible participants may also roll over assets from the tax-qualified retirement plans of any their previous employer (or from a conduit IRA solely containing such assets and earnings).
 Participants may roll over a lump-sum distribution from a designated Roth account under a qualified 401(k) plan sponsored by any of the employee's previous employers, but only via direct rollover.
-Rollovers into the Plan for 2021 and 2020 totaled \$1.5 million and \$1.6 million, of which \$0.7 million and \$0.7 million were transferred from the United States Steel Corporation Plan for Employee Pension Benefits, respectively.
+Rollovers into the Plan for 2022 and 2021 totaled \$1.9 million and \$1.5 million, of which \$0.6 million and \$0.7 million were transferred from the United States Steel Corporation Plan for Employee Pension Benefits, respectively.

 - e.
 Notes receivable from participants Participants may borrow from their account the lesser of up to 50 percent of their account balance (other than the Retirement Account and the Retiree Health Care Account) or \$50,000 with a maximum of two loans outstanding at a time.
 Interest will be fixed for the duration of the loan at the prime rate (obtained from Reuters) in effect at the time the loan is entered into plus one percent, with the rate set each quarter.
 The loans are secured by the balance in the participant's account.
-The loans bear interest that range from 4.25 to 6.50 percent on loans outstanding December 31, 2021 and 2020.
+The loans bear interest at rates that range from 4.25 to 7.25 percent on loans outstanding December 31, 2022 and 2021.
 Prepayment of the entire outstanding loan can be made at any time without penalty.
 When payments are not timely received, the loan amount outstanding at that time becomes subject to taxation.
-Loans are recorded at net realizable value in the financial statements.
-Principal and interest are paid ratably through payroll deductions and/or manual loan repayments.
 Loans are recorded at net realizable value in the financial statements. - f.
-Investment options Please refer to the Summary Plan Description for details on the investment options offered by the Plan.

-2. Accounting policies:
+Investment options Please refer to the Summary Plan Description for details on the investment options offered by the Plan. - 2.
+Accounting policies:

-a.
-Basis of accounting - Financial statements are prepared under the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America (US GAAP).
+- a.
+Basis of accounting Financial statements are prepared under the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America (US GAAP). - b.

-- b.
 Use of estimates The preparation of the financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amount of assets, liabilities, and changes therein, and disclosure of contingent assets and liabilities.
 Actual results could differ from those estimates. - c.
 Investment valuation The Plan's investments are stated at fair value as defined by Accounting Standards Codification (ASC) Topic 820, Fair Value Measurement (see Note 11). - d.
-Net appreciation/depreciation The Plan presents in the accompanying Statements of Changes in Net Assets Available for Benefits the net appreciation/depreciation in the fair value of its investments which consists of the net realized gains or losses and the net unrealized appreciation or depreciation on those investments. - e.
+Net appreciation/depreciation The Plan presents in the accompanying Statement of Changes in Net Assets Available for Benefits the net appreciation/depreciation in the fair value of its investments which consists of the net realized gains or losses and the net unrealized appreciation or depreciation on those investments. - e.
 Investments by the trustee Fidelity Management Trust Company (the Trustee) invests any monies received with respect to any investment option in the appropriate shares, units or other investments as soon as practicable.
 Purchases and sales of securities are recorded on a trade-date basis. - f.
 Administrative expenses Plan administrative costs may include legal, accounting, trustee, recordkeeping, and other administrative fees and expenses associated with maintaining the Plan.
 Beginning January 1, 2021, an annual administrative fee of \$35 was added to cover the Plan's administrative costs.
 The administrative fee is deducted in quarterly increments (\$8.75 per quarter) from all participant accounts.